- Refugee Services is 100% federally funded.

 Florida's Refugee Arrival Population

-Cuba is the country of origin of most refugee clients in Florida; however, Florida’s refugees come from 48 different home countries, including.
-Cuba, Haiti, Venezuela, Democratic Republic of the Congo, Afghanistan, Colombia, Egypt, Ethiopia and Ukraine.
-Refugees resettle primarily in Miami-Dade County with significant populations in Hillsborough, Broward, Duval, Palm Beach, Orange, Pinellas, Lee and Collier Counties
+Cuba is the country of origin of most refugee clients in Florida; however, Florida's refugees come from over 40 different home countries, including Cuba, Haiti, Afghanistan, Venezuela, Mexico and Chile were the top nationalities of new refugees in the last Federal Fiscal year.

 Florida's Arrival Population over Five Years